 Kefir and yogurt are great sources of protein, calcium, vitamin D and probiotics.
 They're both cultured milk products, meaning they contain probiotics due to the fermentation process of milk with bacteria and yeast.
 Both, yogurt and kefir, are dairy products.
 However, kefir is usually 95% or more lactose-free.
 So, if you are lactose intolerant (not someone with a milk allergy) it may be something you can tolerate.

 The difference?
 Kefir is made with more strains of bacteria and yeast and fermented for a longer period of time, producing more probiotics with a greater variety of strains.
 Yogurt is made with just bacteria.
-While both are great sources of probiotics, kefir definitely wins in terms of amount and variety of probiotics!
+While both are great sources of probiotics, kefir definitely wins in terms of the amount and variety of probiotics!
 The other main difference is the texture.
 Kefir is thinner and more drinkable, while yogurt is thicker.

 Make Your Own Kefir

 All you do is heat 1-quart milk over high heat on the stove.
-Once it reaches 180 degrees Fahrenheit, take it off the heat to cool to room temperature.
+Once it reaches 180 degrees Fahrenheit, take it off the heat to cool it to room temperature.
 Then dissolve the packet of starter into the milk and mix well.
 Cover with saran wrap and let it sit at room temperature for 24 hours to allow it to ferment and thicken up.
 After 24 hours, stir the kefir and place it in the refrigerator for a few hours to stop the fermentation process and enjoy!

 I usually just have kefir plain, but last week I decided to flavor it up!
 I asked you guys on social which flavor to do....mixed berries or pineapple mango.
 The votes came in and mixed berries won!

 It tasted great, so I'll be doing this more often with other fruit!
 You could definitely use this method to make your own homemade strawberry kefir by using frozen strawberries.
 Give it a try and let me know how it turns out for you!